 As a horticulture extension agent, Melanie Barrow works primarily with homeowner landscaping needs in Henry County, the City of Martinsville and surrounding areas, delivering research-based educational programs on various topics, including pest identification and diagnostics, ornamental cultural information, fruit and vegetable growing recommendations, home garden and landscape techniques, and lawn maintenance.
 Her primary goal is to teach the public about Integrated Pest Management techniques to reduce the overuse of pesticides and fertilizer applications and to promote a more environmentally friendly gardening experience.
 Melanie also works closely with the area commercial landscapers and turf managers, providing up-to-date recommendations and pesticide applicator licensing training.

-Melanie has a great workforce of Master Gardener volunteers that provide expertise and programming to county and city residents and organizations.
-She also develops and delivers program presentations to area civic organizations, garden clubs, community clubs, and one-on-one individuals.
+She also develops and delivers horticulture program presentations to area civic organizations, garden clubs, community clubs, and youth organizations; as well as provides one-on-one learning experiences.
 Program development is topic-focused and determined by public need.

 If you need a PRIVATE PESTICIDE APPLICATOR LISCENSE to purchase restricted-use chemicals, you may call the Henry County/Martinsville Extension Office and set up a time to come take the required test.